telerik/blazor-docs/getting-started/client-blazor.md

 ### 4.3.
 Add the TelerikRootComponent

-Use a single `TelerikRootComponent` component as a top-level component in the app.
+Use a single `TelerikRootComponent` component as a top-level component in the Blazor client-side app.

 @[template](/_contentTemplates/common/get-started.md#root-component-main-layout)